tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Categories Description Add/README.md

 page.
 If you want to place the description in another location you will need to use the optional destination selector to do so.

-If you use the page style HTML you will need to create your own CSS to style it.
+If you use the Page style HTML you will need to create your own CSS to style it.

 ## Demo